Nick Land: Reception and influence

 Mark Fisher, a British cultural theorist and student of Land's, argued in 2011 that Land's greatest impact had been on music and art rather than philosophy.
 The musician Kode9, the artist Jake Chapman, and others have studied with or been influenced by Land, with Chapman highlighting Land's "technihilism".
 Fisher underscores in particular how Land's personality during the 1990s could catalyze changes in those engaging with his work through what Kodwo Eshun called a manner "immediately open, egalitarian, and absolutely unaffected by academic protocol" that could dramatise "theory as a geopolitico-historical epic".
 Fisher has also written that "Land was our Nietzsche" in baiting progressive tendencies, mixing the reactionary and futuristic, and his writing style.
 He also praised Land's attacks on left-wing academia while taking issue with his interpretation of Deleuze and Guattari's views on capitalism.

 Nihilist philosopher Ray Brassier, also formerly from the University of Warwick, said in 2017, "Land has gone from arguing 'Politics is dead', 20 years ago, to this completely old-fashioned, standard reactionary stuff."
+Land has been noted as an influence on speculative realism, having taught Brassier and Iain Hamilton Grant as well as influencing associated figures such as Maya B. Kronik and Reza Negarestani.
+Graham Harman also cited Land as the first philosopher in recent times to seriously engage with Lovecraft, leading Vincent Le to call Land "not so much a thinker of the speculative turn as he is its chief forerunner".